4Step/4Step.github.io/_posts/2016-06-24-mac-vs-windows.md

 Increase ability to write programs in open source framework such as python or R or even newer C++ which works on multiple platforms.
 Unfortunately leading travel demand modeling softwares CUBE and TransCAD are still windows only applications keeping the entire practice at bay.
 However the two vendors are much aware of the trend and may unveil their Mac / Linux versions anytime and at that point we don’t want to be the late adopters.
 It’s not as simple as get a Mac install Mac version and build the program.
 This takes several months of practice ignorer to efficient build custom applications that are of impressive quality.

 ## Pricing and Configuration
+ We are provided with 5 laptop choices but in reality this is more like two choices (Elitebook and ZBook), see my spreadsheet, the only difference across the first 3 is just the screen size.
+1. The first, Elitebook, configuration is much lower than what I currently use (both in CPU Clock speed(2.8 vs 2.6 GHz)  and Class (M vs U), as well as memory (8 vs 12 GB).
+2. The second choice (ZBook) is outright heavy, expensive for its class and of course UGLY.

 The table below shows the current PB configuration and pricing for these models is downloaded from the HP website.

 |   Type                  |  Price         | Series    | Processor | Gen      | Class   | Cores | clock speed   |